The Writer’s Web

 The most useful aspects of Facebook are groups.
 Great ways to discuss specific issues with people having similar interests and experiences.
 It’s still hobbled by Facebook’s need to monetize as much as they can.
 The whole “Business” aspect of Facebook is utter crap.
 I suppose it would get better if we spend money on ads, but I doubt it, the enshittification being as advanced as it is.

-My bitches about it are the needless repetition, saying there’s something new when there’s not, and the overall difficulty of finding the thing you need to respond to or work on.
-It’s a hot mess, as they say.
+My bitches about the business tools are the needless repetition, saying there’s something new when there’s not, and the overall difficulty of finding the thing you need to respond to or work on.
+It’s a hot mess.
 I’m not mentioning (as I mention it) that it can bring a bunch of clueless people into my work life, but then it’s part of my job to give clueless people a clue, or at least try.
 “No, I won’t come get your piano, or your moldy couch (only a little mold, on the bottom, not the seat), or, god forbid, engage with people who don’t have the slightest understanding of the business model of every second hand dealer in the world.

 Beyond groups, the promotional features of Facebook are a cheap way to promote the buzz, with some downsides, mostly about me having to engage with clueless people, endlessly explaining why we don’t want their trash and certainly won’t expend any effort to help them with it, even if they paid us, to be honest.
 I can write about this at length, I think, and may do that, chips fall where they may.